 The point of supply is a definition used to describe the point at which the monitoring of the final water quality is undertaken on a regular basis, and where the water quality criteria apply.
 Recycled water at this point must be representative of the water that is supplied to the user, and it should be as close as practical to the physical point where responsibility for recycled water transfers to the user.

 Where the point of supply cannot be located in close proximity to the physical transfer point, evidence should be provided that there is no significant deterioration of water quality between the two points.
 If there is any deviation from the required water quality these must be clearly explained in your application.

-> Minimum water quality standards for classes of recycled water sourced from sewage or effluent are set in the Public Health Regulation.
+Minimum water quality standards for classes of recycled water sourced from sewage or effluent are set in the Public Health Regulation.
 As a minimum, Class B recycled water must be monitored for Escherichia coli on a weekly basis.
-If other parameters are identified as potential hazards of significance to public health in the RWMP or exemption application, these may be included as part of the water quality criteria set in the conditions of approval.
+If other parameters are identified as potential hazards of significance to public health in the RWMP, these may be included as part of the water quality criteria set in the conditions of approval.
 Water quality criteria may also include other parameters the regulator believes need to be monitored to protect public health.

-> However, we have recognised the logistical and financial difficulties this may present.
+However, we have recognised the logistical and financial difficulties this may present.
 If a recycled water provider chooses not to use a NATA accredited laboratory, or conducts 'in house' testing, the recycled water provider should supply documentation of the methodology for the analysis — including the quality assurance (QA) and quality control (QC) procedures used to perform this analysis.